-The Governing Board resolves that the following process will apply to the election of Chair and Vice-Chair:
+The Board of Trustees resolves that the following process will apply to the election of Chair and Vice-Chair:

-Trustees will be able to submit written nominations prior to the full Governing Board meeting and verbal nominations at the meeting.
-A Governor can nominate him/herself for office and does not need to be present at the meeting to be considered.
+Trustees will be able to submit written nominations prior to the full Trustee Board meeting and verbal nominations at the meeting.
+A Trustee can nominate him/herself for office and does not need to be present at the meeting to be considered.